 All Final EHC Plans are reviewed annually by school staff during an Annual Review meeting to which parents/carers and the young person are invited.
 If there are particular issues to be discussed during the Annual Review meeting an Education Officer from the SEN Team can attend if agreed in advance of the meeting with the individual Education Officer dealing with the case.

 Following the Annual Review meeting, schools will send the Annual Review paperwork to the SEN team who will consider the contents.
 If amendments to the EHC Plan are required as a result of the Annual Review the Education Officer will issue a ‘Proposal to Amend’ letter to school staff and parents.
 This letter will outline the proposed changes to the EHC Plan.
 Once these changes have been agreed an Amended Final EHC Plan will be issued to the child’s parents/carers and school.

 In some cases it may be necessary to hold an ‘Emergency Annual Review Meeting’.
 These meeting are quite rare and, as the name may suggest, are called in times of emergency such as if the child’s placement is beginning to break down.
 Other than the timing and paperwork of these meetings, the process is the same as that of an Annual Review meeting.

-An EHC Plan can be in place to support a child/young person’s needs until the age of 25 years.
+An EHC Plan can be in place to support a child/young person’s needs until the age of 25 years if they're still in eduction or training and making progress.
 Once a child/ young person reaches the age of 16 years, there are specific Education Officers within the SEN Team who are highly experienced in supporting this age group.
 Cases are therefore transferred to these Officers at this point.
 Further information regarding EHC Plans Post 16 and details around transferring into adulthood can be found on the Post 16 Pages.